prebid/prebid.github.io/sandbox/apiDocs/md/maxRequestsPerOrigin.md

 for each browser.
 Prebid.js defaults to a max of `4` requests per origin.
 That value can be configured with `maxRequestsPerOrigin`.

-{% include alerts/alert_warning.html content=Most browsers allow at least 6 requests, but your results may vary for your user base.
-Sometimes using all six requests can impact performance negatively for users with poor internet connections. %}

 ```javascript
 pbjs.setConfig({ maxRequestsPerOrigin: 6 });
 ```
-{% include alerts/alert_note.html content=To emulate pre 1-x behavior and have all auctions queue (no concurrent auctions), you can set it to one. %}
+<div class="pb-alert pb-alert-important">Most browsers allow at least six requests, but your results may vary for your user base.
+Sometimes using all six requests can impact performance negatively for users with poor internet connections.</div>

 ```javascript
 pbjs.setConfig({ maxRequestsPerOrigin: 1 });
 ```
+<div class="pb-alert pb-alert-note">To emulate pre 1-x behavior and have all auctions queue (no concurrent auctions), you can set <code>maxRequestToOrigin</code> to one.</div>